nguyenvietgiang/MoonFood/README.md

 # MoonFood

-MoonFood is a Food Ordering Web Application built using ASP.NET Core 7.0 and Entity Framework, with SQL Server as the database.
+MoonFood is a Food Ordering Web Application built using ASP.NET Core 7.0 and Entity Framework, with SQL Server and PostgreSQL as the database.
 It provides a convenient platform for users to browse menus, place orders, and make payments online.

 ## System Requirements
 - .NET 7.0 SDK